Web Privacy and Cookie Policy

 How We Use and Share Your Personal Data?

 We only process and share your personal data to the extent reasonably necessary to fulfill your requests and our legitimate business objectives.
-PartnerRe does not sell your personal data to others and, accordingly, we have not sold your personal data during the preceding 12 months.

 PartnerRe provides aggregate statistics about our customers, traffic patterns, and related Site information to others, but these statistics do not include personally identifying data.
 We restrict access to your nonpublic personal data and only allow disclosures to persons and companies as permitted by law to assist in providing products or services to you.
 When we disclose personal data to external entities to perform support services for us, they may access your personal data only for the limited purposes of performing those support services.
-We combine your online information with information collected from offline sources or information we already have.
-We also use and disclose certain personal data to our affiliates and others for any purpose allowed by law.
+We also may combine your online information with information collected from offline sources or information we already have.
+We may also use and disclose certain personal data to our affiliates and others for purpose allowed by law.

 PartnerRe Business Activities.
-We process and disclose your personal data to others for the purposes described in the table under Section “WHAT TYPES OF PERSONAL DATA DO WE COLLECT ABOUT YOU?
-FOR WHAT PURPOSES?“.
+We process and disclose your personal data to others for the purposes described in the table under Section “What Types Of Personal Data Do We Collect About You?
+For what purposes?”.

 Other Disclosures.
-We otherwise disclose personal data as permitted or required by law, when we believe in good faith it is necessary for safety purposes, required for legal reporting, or to protect our legal rights or enforce our Terms of Use or any applicable rules, or to protect the rights of others.
+We otherwise disclose personal data as permitted or required by law, when we believe in good faith it is necessary for safety or security purposes, required for legal reporting, or to protect our legal rights or enforce our Terms of Use or any applicable rules, or to protect the rights of others.
 We also disclose personal data to our auditors, legal advisors, or to respond to a subpoena.
 We also aggregate information that we gather about you, product information, traffic patterns, and services, and provide these statistics to others in aggregate form.

 Cookies